basho/riak_kv/docs/NextGenAAE.md

 - riak_kv_get_fsm info "Repaired key_count=~w in repair_time=~w ms with pause_time=~w ms"

 Once the repairs have been triggered, this additional log is produced.
-Note that the triggering is deliberately spaced out so as not to prompt a large number of concurrent reapirs and rehashes, and this spacing will be reflected in the repair_time and pause_time.
+Note that the triggering is deliberately spaced out so as not to prompt a large number of concurrent repairs and rehashes, and this spacing will be reflected in the repair_time and pause_time.
 For each key delta there will have been a fetch prompted followed by a rehash, so the time to complete each repair is typically longer than the mean node_get time.
 Fetches and rehashes for a given set of repairs are never launched concurrently, for each key there must be at least a 10ms wait between attempts to repair.

 - riak_kv_get_fsm info "Prompted read repair Bucket=~w Key=~w Clocks ~w ~w"

 In order to receive this log, the environment variable riak_kv:log_readrepair must be set to `true` at runtime (e.g. `riak attach` or `riak rconsole` and `application:set_env(riak_kv, log_readrepair, true)`).
-This log is intended to help an operator, with an understanding of the applictaion and of vector clock format, to try and diagnose the what and why of keys becoming in need of repair.
+This log is intended to help an operator, with an understanding of the application and of vector clock format, to try and diagnose the what and why of keys becoming in need of repair.

 - aae_exchange EX005 info "Exchange id=~s throttled count=~w at state=~w"